nvaccess/nvda/user_docs/en/userGuide.md

 There will also be a button present to review the add-ons that will be disabled.
 Refer to the [incompatible add-ons dialog section](#incompatibleAddonsManager) for more help on this button.
 After installation, you are able to re-enable incompatible add-ons at your own risk from within the [Add-on Store](#AddonsManager).
+Note that add-ons might introduce vulnerabilities, so check out the [note on security and privacy](#AddonSecurityAndPrivacy) to make sure you have all information needed before installing them.

 #### Use NVDA during sign-in {#StartAtWindowsLogon}